Updated March 4, 2022

 And if you think you know Mexican cuisine, think again – there are so many more delicious dishes to try here than you’ve probably heard of.
-Don’t be afraid of being adventurous with street food – most of it is clean and safe, as it’s cooked right in front of you.
+Don’t be afraid of being adventurous with street food – most of it is safe, as it’s cooked right in front of you.

 The Coyoacan Market, close to the Frida Kahlo Museum is a great place to try a range of different street food classics, from tacos and huitlacoche (corn mushroom) quesadillas to stuffed chile poblanos.
 Other great street food dishes to try are esquites and elotes, fried corn kernels typically cooked with chili and lime, and whole corn on the cob smothered with mayonnaise, powdered cheese and chili.

 If you’re staying in Roma, you’re in luck.
 This area is home to some of the best and trendiest places to eat in the city.
 Seafood lovers should head to Contramar, while vegetarians and vegans will love Por Siempre Vegana Taqueria, which does some of the best veggie tacos in the city.

 Surprisingly, the historic centre doesn’t have a huge choice of restaurants (street food options are far more common), but there are two excellent options: Azul Histórico and El Cardenal.
 Azul Histórico is pricey, but as it’s hidden in a courtyard filled with trees, it’s worth a visit just for the atmosphere.
 El Cardenal, on the other hand, offers a good range of traditional dishes.

 If you’re stuck somewhere in the city and have no idea where to eat, try local chain TOKS.
 It serves all the classic Mexican dishes at great prices and drinks are often included.
 It makes great cooked Mexican breakfasts too.